rust-lang/book/src/ch04-02-references-and-borrowing.md

 ### Dereferencing a Pointer Accesses Its Data

 The previous examples using boxes and strings have not shown how Rust "follows" a pointer to its data.
-For example, the `println!` macro has mysteriously worked for both owned strings of type `String`, as well as string references of type `&String`.
+For example, the `println!` macro has mysteriously worked for both owned strings of type `String`, and for string references of type `&String`.
 The underlying mechanism is the **dereference** operator, written with an asterisk (`*`).
 For example, here's a program that uses dereferences in a few different ways:

 ```aquascope,interpreter
 #fn main() {